8 Tips To De-Stress Your December

 Kids need the security of repeated traditions, and they’ll want you to repeat this year anything you’ve “always done” in the past.
 Honor those requests and savor those moments.

-But why not also create new traditions that work for your family?
-It’s simple.
-Try something new, and if you like it, repeat it.
+But if you're feeling like the things you do every year don't reflect your values, why not re-evaluate your traditions?
+Don't make this about more work; keep it simple.
+Just try altering your current tradition a bit, or try something new, and if you like it, repeat it.
 Then begin to talk about it and look forward to it with the whole family.
-Eventually, that tradition will take on a life of its own and will become a sustaining part of your family's culture.
+Eventually, that tradition will take on a life of its own and will become a sustaining part of your family culture.

-Holiday traditions that will have meaning for your family are plentiful; your job is to find the ones that feel best to everyone and are simplest to pull off.
-Any of these traditions can become a party if you want to include your kids’ friends, and often kids prefer that as they get older.
-Click here for a list of great Family Holiday Traditions.
+Holiday traditions that will have meaning for your family are plentiful; your job is to find the ones that feel best to everyone and are easiest to pull off.

 5. Live the spirit of the season by giving to others.